Walz talks assault rifles, running and beef jerky in national media blitz

 The Minnesota Star Tribune

-October 21, 2024 at 6:38PM
+October 22, 2024 at 4:42AM

 Vice presidential candidate and Minnesota Gov. Tim Walz shakes hands with players on the Mankato West football team before their rivalry game Friday, Oct.
 11, 2024.
 (Aaron Lavinsky/The Minnesota Star Tribune)

-The View crew steered Walz into a discussion of gun control, reproductive rights and the economy, but did so in a non-confrontational manner that allowed the governor to repeat familiar positions and stories.
+The “View” crew steered Walz into a discussion of gun control, reproductive rights and the economy but did so in a nonconfrontational manner that allowed the governor to repeat familiar positions and stories.

-Co-host Joy Behar congratulated Walz for dropping from an “A” rating the National Rifle Association when he was in Congress to an “F.” Walz said he and Harris would protect the Second Amendment, “But our first responsibility is to our kids and their safety so they’re not shot dead in school.”
+Co-host Joy Behar congratulated Walz for dropping from an “A” rating from the National Rifle Association when he was in Congress to an “F.” Walz said he and Harris would protect the Second Amendment, “but our first responsibility is to our kids and their safety so they’re not shot dead in school.”

 Walz said it was the parents of children who died in the Sandy Hook massacre that shifted his thinking on assault rifles.
-“That’s the evolution from A to F,” he said.
+“That’s the evolution from ‘A’ to ‘F,’ ” he said.
 “Dead children in a classroom, that should probably change how you view this.”

 Harris “actually worked in a McDonald’s; she didn’t go and pander and disrespect McDonald’s workers by standing there in a red tie and take a picture,” he said.